kev-cao/autograder-utils/README.md

 - For both "Normal" and "Final Graded", set the preset to "Pass/Fail + Output".

-**Make sure to hit "Save" at the bottom of the page or else the changes will be discarded without warning.**

 To set up the commands that will run the methods in the test file, select the ellipses next to the test case, and choose "Add command".
 Name the command something descriptive - "Running Method" with the method name will suffice.
 For the command, copy the "Run: ..." command correlating to that method from the script output.
 Do this for each test method.

 *Return Code*